 In addition to having a solid operating agreement, there are a few key elements to be mindful of with managing any entity.
 The following guidelines are not all-inclusive.
 You should consult competent counsel with regard to the management and formation of a Texas Limited Liability Company.

 - Maintain a firm wall of separation between your business and personal financial matters.
 The liability protection of an LLC erodes when assets of the LLC are commingled with those of its owner(s).
-The LLC liability shield will be honored by Texas courts to the extent that you (1) respect the separateness of the LLC; (2) are cautious to ensure that that the persons with whom the LLC is dealing know that they are dealing with an LLC and not with you, personally; and (3) you avoid co-mingling your property and debts with those of the LLC.
+The LLC liability shield will be honored by Texas courts to the extent that you (1) respect the separateness of the LLC; (2) are cautious to ensure that the persons with whom the LLC is dealing know that they are dealing with an LLC and not with you, personally; and (3) you avoid co-mingling your property and debts with those of the LLC.

-- Keep your Certificate of Formation, copies of your Assumed Name Certificates filed with the Secretary of State and the county clerk’s office, and warranty deeds to the rent properties in the Company Record Book that we will order for you.
+- Keep your Certificate of Formation, copies of your Assumed Name Certificates filed with the Secretary of State and the county clerk’s office, and warranty deeds to the rental properties in the Company Record Book that we will order for you.
 Be diligent about filing required state paperwork.
 Ensure that the Certificate of Formation remains current and that any changes to the LLC, its mailing address or the identity and or address of its registered agent are communicated to the Texas Secretary of State.

 - Avoid mixing personal and business credit lines.
 Strive to establish credit in the name of the LLC, but be aware that credit defaults may still apply to you as the sole member-owner.
 If however, your personal credit will secure funding or collateral for business purposes, confer with an accountant on how to book the transaction as revenue of the business.